MTR93600/AIMI-AI/README.md

 These are the methods utilised within this version:

-UAMBoost:
+UAM:
 This is based upon Boost and is used when there is a sudden increase in BGL of >=9 (0.5 mmol) UAMBoost will only operate when there are no COB.
 TDD is used as a reference point for initial insulin dose that can be scaled within preferences.

-COBBoost:
+COB:
 When carbs are entered there is a time window like AIMI.
 The COBpredBG prediction uses the dynamic ISF from Boost to increase insulinReq.
 If within the COBBoost Window the calculated insulinReq may be delivered via a larger SMB using the COBBoost maxBolus.
 Once the time window has elapsed COBBoost maxBolus is no longer used.

-ISFBoost:
-All other predictions based on future eventualBG will use ISFBoost.
-This leverages the dynamic ISF concept within the Boost plugin.
+Predictions leverages the dynamic ISF concept within the Boost plugin.
 Using the eventualBG mostly to determine the insulinReq.
-The main difference with ISFBoost from the Boost plugin is the initial ISF used to determine the predictions is based on the profile ISF.
+The main difference with is the initial ISF used to determine the predictions is based on the profile ISF.
 If BG is currently the normalTarget BG from the profile the ISF will be the same as the profile.
 Once BG rises the ISF number reduces, and as BG lowers the ISF number will increase.
+ISF scaling can be adjusted and eventualBG weighting for UAM and COB predictions can be applied.

 These are the preferences utilised for EN mode: